Learn all of the elements that go into telling and illustrating a compelling story in comic form!

 I don’t know much about comic book art, is that okay?

 Absolutely.
-We created these courses to appeal to comic enthusiasts of all kinds; beginners and old pros alike!
-Our friendly staff are very good at teaching to your level and helping you raise that level each and every week.
+We created these courses to appeal to comic enthusiasts of all kinds; beginners and experienced alike!
+Our friendly staff are great at teaching to your level and helping you raise that level each week.

 I’m an old pro; can this class help me?

-We firmly believe that one should always be learning, no matter how successful or how popular.
-And if you’ve been at this for a number of years, we’re bound to have some fresh perspectives that will enlighten you and help improve your game.
+We firmly believe that one should always be learning, no matter how successful.
+If you’ve been at this for a number of years, we’ll have a fresh perspective that will enlighten you and help improve your game.

 I don’t really want to BE a comic book artist, but I like comic book art.
 Is this the class for me?

 You are under no real pressure to complete the active homework assignments.
 We encourage you to do so because it enhances your own learning.
-But if you just want to get into the mindset or gain a better understanding of how to look at and evaluate the art you see in your hobby, then we think you’ll be astounded by all the thought, preparation, and skill that goes into making a rock-solid comic book page.
+If you just want to get into the mindset or gain a better understanding of how to look at and evaluate the art you see as a hobby – then you’ll be astounded by the thought, preparation, and skill that goes into making a comic book page.

 What if I miss a class?
 Can I make it up?

-While our class meetings are live, all the classes are also recorded and posted.
+While our class meetings are live, all classes are recorded and posted.
 You’ll have access to all the class sessions for the entire duration of the class and a few weeks after it ends.
-And if you have any questions after viewing it, you can always post those on the dedicated class member-only online forum for your instructor to answer.
+If you have any questions after viewing it, you can always post on the dedicated class member-only online forum for your instructor to answer.

 Does the course cover anything else?

 Sure!
-Besides teaching the methodology on how to approach that blank white page, we also cover industry-related topics like strategies on breaking in and networking within the comics community.
+We also cover industry-related topics like strategies on breaking in and networking within the comics community.

 How do I get notified after I’ve clicked on the PayPal button?